 Our headquarters is located in Fort Lauderdale, FL, but we have members from Central America to Australia and everywhere in between.
 The work TBF conducts, and the fish we love, depend on the support of our members.
 Join our community today!

 The Billfish Foundation is a not-for-profit 501(c)(3) organization.

 The Billfish Foundation is recognized globally and has continued to distinguish itself from other fish conservation organizations through sustained emphasis on synthesizing science and policy into effective, yet reasonable, fishery management solutions–solutions that are good for the fish but not punitive to recreational anglers.

 Since its inception, TBF has been central to the following:

--Socio-economic studies to establish a value for billfish species left alive in the water;
+-Socio-economic studies that establish a value for billfish species left alive in the water

--Assessment of marine habitat in both the Atlantic and Pacific Oceans that are oxygen depleted; and
+-Assessment of marine habitat in both the Atlantic and Pacific Oceans that are oxygen depleted

 -In March, 2010, TBF was empowered to develop a recreational fishing data collection system within the seven Central American countries of the Panamanian Isthmus

 -Producing several magazine publications each year: Billfish aimed at adults and anglers, Spearfish aimed at teens, and Sailfish aimed at kids